Updated: Nov 22, 2021

 The Board of Directors welcomes the public and media to all of its regular and special meetings.

-The Board of Directors desires to hear the viewpoints of its District’s citizens, and therefore, typically provides a Public Input item on its agenda for this purpose.
+The Board of Directors desires to hear the viewpoints of its District’s citizens, and therefore, may provide Public Input item on its agenda for this purpose.
 To enable the public to make statements to the Board in an orderly and efficient manner, the Board has adopted the following rules for Public Input:

 A. Public Input is the only time provided in the agenda when members of the public may speak before the Board, subject to the limitations herein and the Chairperson’s authority over the meeting.
 The Chairperson may, at his or her sole discretion, allow a member of the public to speak outside of Public Input.

-C. When recognized by the Chairperson, the speaker will stand, give their name, and state their reason for speaking.
-The recognized person will than have five minutes in which to make a statement to the Board.The statement must be factual to the best knowledge of the speaker, to the point, and delivered in an orderly and respectful manner.
+D. When recognized by the Chairperson, the speaker will stand, give their name, and state their reason for speaking.
+The recognized person will then have three minutes in which to make a statement to the Board.The statement must be factual to the best knowledge of the speaker, to the point, and delivered in an orderly and respectful manner.
 The Board will not debate with the speaker.

 Adopted: January 10, 1991